MarkYeaahYT/CRUD_automation/README.md

 - result on folder `export/`

 may you ask.
 Why I created this program🤔
-> Time is money dammit😂
+> Time is money right😂